-- are not a substantial securityholder (being a person holding more than five per cent of Mirvac's voting stock), or an officer of or otherwise associated with a substantial securityholder; - have not (and have not within the last three years) been a partner, director or senior employee of a professional advisor to Mirvac whose billings exceed five per cent of the advisor's total revenues; - have not (and have not within the last three years) been in a material business relationship (for example, as a supplier or customer) with any entity in the Mirvac Group (that is, amounts received from or payable to the supplier or customer exceed five per cent of the supplier's total revenues or the customer's total operating costs) or an officer of or otherwise associated with someone with such a relationship; - have no material contractual relationship with any entity in the Mirvac Group other than as a Director; - have no close family ties with any person who falls within any of the categories described above; or - have not been a Director for such a period that their independence may have been compromised.
+- are not a substantial securityholder with a holding of more than five per cent of Mirvac's voting stock, or an officer of or otherwise associated with a substantial securityholder; - are not (and have not been within the last three years) a partner, director or senior employee of a professional advisor to Mirvac whose billings exceed five per cent of the advisor's total revenues, or have not been an officer of or otherwise associated with someone with such a relationship; - are not (and have not been within the last three years) in a material business relationship (for example, as a supplier or customer) with any entity in the Group (where the amounts received from or payable to the supplier or customer exceed five per cent of the supplier's total revenues or the customer's total operating costs) or have not been an officer of or otherwise associated with someone with such a relationship: - have no material contractual relationship with any entity in the Group other than as a Director; - have no close family ties with any person who falls within any of the categories described above; or - have not been a Director for such a period that their independence may have been compromised.

-However, a qualitative assessment of whether any particular relationship could affect a Director's independence will override these quantitative considerations.
-The materiality of the interest, position, association or relationship will also be assessed to determine whether it might interfere with, or might reasonably be seen to interfere with, the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Mirvac Group and its securityholders generally.
+However, a qualitative assessment of whether any particular relationship could affect a Director's independence will override these considerations.
+The materiality of the interest, position, association or relationship will also be assessed to determine whether it might interfere with, or might reasonably be seen to interfere with, the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Group and its securityholders generally.

-The Board is responsible for assessing the independence of Directors upon appointment and each year through an attestation by each Director.
+The Board is responsible for assessing the independence of Directors upon appointment and each year with the support of an attestation by each Director.
 Each Non-Executive Director also has an ongoing obligation to disclose any personal interest which could materially interfere with, or could reasonably be perceived to materially interfere with, the independent exercise of judgement or where they do not meet the Board's guidelines for assessing independence.